Using the DAQ with Bluesky¶

 and turn it off at the end of the plan.
 This is done using the

-, which treat
+daq_during_wrapper or daq_during_decorator, which treat

-as a bluesky
+the Daq as a bluesky Flyer.

 from bluesky.plan_stubs import mv